kaarude/tessera/SECURITY.md

 **Please do not open a public GitHub issue for security bugs.**

-Email `security@tessera.app` (or, if you don't trust the email channel, DM the maintainer via the GitHub account listed in the README).
+Email `katana.have.drip@gmail.com` (or, if you don't trust the email channel, DM the maintainer via the GitHub account listed in the README).
 Include:

 - A clear description of the issue